sezanzeb/sezanlight/readme.md

 rgb lights, which are controlled using one PWM gpio pin per R, G and B.

 Since there is only a single color that needs to be figured out, the whole process can be kept minimalistic.
 Therefore It's rather fast.
-It sparsly checks a few places on the screen (150 pixels by default) and puts extra weight on those with high saturation and high lightness.
+It sparsly checks a few places on the screen and puts extra weight on those with high saturation.

+For color calculation, it uses k-means with 3 centroids in order not to mix two dominant colors together but rather to choose one of them for the LEDs.

 **worked with:**
 - manjaro xfce